 The Municipal system of Canada is admirably adapted to the exigencies of a young and vigorous country; its success has been complete.
-In order to comprehend it, it is necessary to state that Upper Canada is divided into counties, sary to state that Upper Canada is divided into counties, forty-two in number; each county is divided into townships; so that, on an average, each township is about ten miles square.
+In order to comprehend it, it is necessary to state that Upper Canada is divided into counties, forty-two in number; each county is divided into townships; so that, on an average; each township is about ten miles square.
 The inhabitants of a township elect five Councillors; the Councillors elect out of this number a presiding officer; who is designated the Town Reeve; the Town Reeves of the different townships form the County Council; this Council elect their presiding officer, who is styled the Warden.
 The Town Council and County Council are Municipal Corporations, possessing the power to raise money for municipal purposes, such as making public improvements, opening and repairing roads and bridges, &c.
 Re-payment is secured by a tax on all the property in the township or county where the debt is incurred; but no byelaw for raising money can be enforced, unless it has been previously submitted to the electors or people.
+Each Cor-'The Municipal system of Canada is admirably adapted topreviously submitted to the electors or people.
 Each Corporation possesses the power of suing, and is liable to be sued; and their bye-laws, if illegal, are subject to be annulled by the Superior Courts of the Province, at the instance of any elector.

-Each Township Council has the power to provide for the support of Common Schools, under the provisions of the School Law; to construct roads, bridges, and water-courses, &c., to appoint path-masters or road inspectors, &c.
-The County Councils are charged with the construction and repairs of gaols and court houses, roads and bridges, houses of correction, and grammar schools, under the provisions of the school-law; to grant moneys by loan to public-works the school-law; to grant moneys by loan to public-works tending to the improvement of the country, and to levy taxes for the redemption of the debts incurred subject to the proviso before mentioned, namely, the vote of the people.
+Each Township Council has the power to provide for the Each Township Council has the power to provide for the support of Common Schools, under the provisions of the School Law; to construct roads, bridges, and water-courses, &c., to appoint path-masters or road inspectors, &c.
+The County Councils are charged with the construction and repairs of gaols and court houses, roads and bridges, houses of correction, and grammar schools, under the provisions of the school-law; to grant moneys by loan to public-works tending to the improvement of the country, and to levy taxes for the redemption of the debts incorrection beginning to the provise. for the redemption of the debts incurred subject to the proviso before mentioned namely, the vote of the people.
+Villages for the redemption of the debts incurred subject to the proviso-before mentioned, namely, the vote of the people.
 Villages not having a population over 1,000 are governed by a board of police, and are styled Police Villages; possessing over 1,000 inhabitants they become Incorporated Villages, and are governed by a Council of five, whose Reeve is a member of the County Council, ex officio; as soon as a Village acquires a population exceeding three thousand, it becomes a Town governed by a Mayor and Council, and is represented in the County Council by a Town Reeve and Deputy Town Reeve.
-When the number of inhabitants exceed 10,000 it may be created a city, and is governed by a Mayor, Aldermen and created a city, and is governed by a Mayor, Aldermen and Councilmen.
+When the number of inhabitants exceed 10,000 it may be created a city, and is governed by a Mayor.
+Aldermen and created a city, and is governed by a Mayor, Aldermen and Councilmen.
 All Town Reeves, Wardens, Mayors, and Aldermen are ex officio Justices of the Peace.